hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Is there a theodicy of ruin?
-Some
+Is there a theodicy of ruin, some way to reconcile ourselves with contingency and the true vastness of phase space?
+Here, in one of the dwelling place of the god

 I remember that the cruise
 terminal has a small *konbini*, so I walk back and dawdle in